Skip to content

 A one-time sales tax on the hardware purchase lands in month 1 of the cash flow, and if the project is financed, the loan's down payment — not total CAPEX — is what leaves the bank on day one.

-- Escalation.
-Energy and subscription costs escalate annually in the model — a compounding line that a flat-rate estimate misses entirely.
+• Escalation.
+Energy and capacity costs escalate annually in the model — a compounding line that a flat-rate estimate misses entirely.

 Every month: the fixed stack#